amplexus/springboot_microservices_example/README.md

   - run regression test in UAT - if deploy to UAT succeeds
   - deploy to SVT - if QA and product owner approve integration test
   - run performance test in SVT - if deploy to SVT succeeds
-  - deploy to pre-prod - if performance engineer approves performance tests
+  - deploy to pre-prod - if performance engineer and technology manager approve performance tests
   - deploy to production - if ops and product owner and technology manager approves
 - Use of Nexus
   - TBD